TeemuKoivisto/teemukoivisto.xyz/packages/site/drafts/05-stimulation-bias/stimulation-bias.md

 Have you, in your work, spent absurdly long periods of time optimizing things with perhaps indistinguishable benefits to overall output?
 And, if you have, can you reason exactly what drove you to do it?
 In plain terms.
 It's basically work you were doing, however, you did it for a much more intensive xxx than it required.
 Why would you?

 I assume your answer is going to be simply: because you enjoyed it.
 You enjoyed optimizing a ridiculously convoluted xxx from 3 rows to 2?
 Objectively, that sounds mad.
 Doing xx work that basically has little benefit and overall affects your career prospects it would be obvious for you to not to do it.
 I'm sure you'd tell your manager the exact same thing: "it wasn't urgent but we needed to xx our techinical debt".
-We've heard that story.
+We all have heard that story.

 Having programmed now for quite a while and observed this phenomenon happen by me and others, I'd categorize this as "stimulation deficit".
 Some call it overengineering, some with other names.
-In general it's agreed it is detrimental yet we seem to be quite blind to it, at least as we start.
+In general, it's agreed being detrimental yet we seem to be quite blind to it, at least as we start.
 Later, of course, we start to detect our own xxx patterns that don't contribute that well to our xxx and restrain ourselves from doing them.

 However, I do think it's good to acknowledge this as decipher it's cause and treatment.